FELHB/Affiches-scientifiques/sols organiques/Effect of the soil degradation degree on CO2 emissions in cultivated peatland.md

-# Affiche 1 – Effect of the soil degradation degree on CO2 emissions in cultivated peatland
+# Effect of the soil degradation degree on CO2 emissions in cultivated peatland

-**Titre de l’affiche :** Effect of the soil degradation degree on CO2 emissions in cultivated peatland
 **Auteur :** L'Heureux-Bilodeau, F., Dessureault-Rompré, J., Rousseau, A.

 ---